Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 Arkansas Stats and Trends

-- The Razorbacks have been favored by 14.5 points or more three times this season and have covered the spread in two of them.
+- The Razorbacks have covered the spread twice this season when favored by 14.5 points or more (in three chances).

-- Arkansas' games this year have hit the over seven times in 12 opportunities (58.3%).
+- Arkansas' games this year have hit the over in 58.3% of its opportunities (seven times in 12 games with a set point total).

-- When Arkansas scores more than 34.7 points, it is 5-1 against the spread and 4-2 overall.
+- Arkansas is 5-1 against the spread and 4-2 overall this season when the team puts up more than 34.7 points.

-- Arkansas is 4-2 against the spread and 3-3 overall when the team piles up more than 447.2 yards.
+- In games that Arkansas churns out over 447.2 yards, the team is 4-2 against the spread and 3-3 overall.

-- The Razorbacks have eight giveaways this season, while the Tigers have 15 takeaways .
+- This year, the Razorbacks have eight turnovers, seven fewer than the Tigers have takeaways (15).

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.